clizzin/missionbit/getting-started-with-git/README.md

 $ git config --global user.email
 "email@example.com"
 ```

 3) Turn the directory into a git code repository:
 ```
 $ git init
 Initialized empty Git repository in /Users/missionbit/Desktop/adventure-game/.git/
 ```
 4) Check out the new "hidden" directory that git created.
 The `.git` directory is where your project history is stored.
+Notice that it doesn't show up if you use `ls` without the `-a` option.
 ```
 $ ls -a
 . .. .git
 ```

 5) __ONLY ONE TEAM MEMBER DO THIS:__ create a repository on github called `adventure-game`

 5.5) In the repo settings page, add your teammates as collaborators.
 You will need to know their github usernames.

 6) Copy the repository URL. __Make sure to click the `Use HTTPS` button.__ Share the URL with teammates on slack.

 7) Configure your local repo so it can push/pull to the github repo.
 This is called "adding a remote repo":
 ```
 $ git remote add origin <repository-URL-goes-here>
 ```

 8) add the README.md file to the repo, and commit it (commit means save)
 ```
 $ git add README.md